Absolute Ceiling:

 Memory items from the AFM/POH should be accomplished to establish the airplane in the optimum climb configuration.
 The printed copy should be reviewed as time permits.

-Most procedures direct the pilot to assume VYSE, set takeoff power, retract the flaps and landing gear, identify, verify, and feather the failed engine.
+Most procedures direct the pilot to assume VYSE, set takeoff power, retract the flaps and landing gear, and identify, verify, and feather the failed engine.

 An emergency should be declared with ATC once workload permits.
 The pilot should make ATC aware of the severity of the problem and his or her intentions.

 An engine failure during cruise flight generally offers more time to diagnose and resolve engine problems.
-In general, the initial procedures for an engine failure after takeoff can also be used for an engine failure in flight.
+Generally, the initial procedures for an engine failure after takeoff can also be used for an engine failure in flight.
 However, the engine securing procedure, including propeller feathering, may be delayed until it is apparent that the engine will not restart.

 In general, a restart attempt can be made if: